-Primary access driveways.
+1. Primary access driveways.
 Driveways that provide the primary access from a public or private way to a building shall hereafter be located, constructed, and maintained in such a manner that there is minimal potential for erosion.
 Adequate provisions shall be made to prevent soil erosion and sedimentation of surface waters and meet the following construction standards:

-Minimum Width of Right-of-Way or Strip of Land Used for Access: 20 feet
+Minimum Width of Right-of-Way or Strip of Land Used for Access:

-Minimum travel surface width: 12 feet
+Minimum travel surface width:

-Minimum unobstructed width: 14.5 feet
+Minimum unobstructed width:

-Minimum vertical clearance: 14.5 feet
+Minimum vertical clearance: